BEST 3D PRINTER FOR CAR PARTS

 ASA/PC can withstand heat above 100c or 212 degrees Farhenheit.

-If you want additional heat resistance check out ASA, PC, or carbon fiber reinforced nylon filaments.
-Just be careful to check for water absorption rates.
-Bambu Lab has a super nice comparison of different filaments here.
+If you’re looking for additional heat resistance check out ASA, PC, or carbon fiber reinforced nylon filaments.
+Just be careful to check for water absorption rates too.
+Bambu Lab has a super nice comparison…

 WHAT IS THE BEST 3D PRINTER FOR CAR PARTS?

-ABS and other types of higher heat resistant filaments require a printer that can handle much higher heat settings.
-Another challenge can be warping of your 3d printed part while printing it.
+Note that ABS and other types of higher heat resistant filaments require a printer that can handle higher heat settings.
+Another challenge can be warping of your 3d printed part during the 3d printing process.

 WHEN LOOKING FOR A 3D PRINTER, GET ONE WITH AN ENCLOSURE…